-Understanding and Questioning

-Making Connections Inference

-- Children can recognise the difference between, questions they can ask where the answer will be in the text (Thin questions Right Here) and questions where the answer is in the text but needs more thought and possibly more than one answer (Thick questions Think and Search). - They begin to ask deeper questions about a text or a character answer not in the text. - Use punctuation to determine intonation and expression when reading aloud to audiences.

-- The children understand that there are questions they can ask where the answer will be in the text (Thin questions Right Here) and questions where the answer is in the text but needs more thought and possibly more than one answer (Thick questions Think and Search). - The children begin to ask questions about a longer text e.g. what the main idea is and identify some of the details that contribute to this. - The children can ask deeper questions about a text or a character using question stems.

-- The children ask questions about a longer text e.g. what the main idea is and identify the details that contribute to this. - The children can ask deeper questions with a wider range e.g. the intentions /purpose of the author. - Use a Reading Journals to record on-going thoughts and opinions about a text - Justify opinions and elaborate by referring to the text using point, evidence, explanation - Distinguish between fact and opinion

-- Children can use their own experience, knowledge of other texts and the wider world to make inferences. - They are beginning to use what they read to infer a character's motives from what they so and say. - They are beginning to identify words and phrases as evidence for their inferences - Draw inferences around characters' thoughts and feelings, actions and motives and justify with evidence from the text using points then evidence.
-Justify reasons and responses using: point then evidence from the text - Identify and discuss and collect effective words and phrases which capture the reader's interest and imagination e.g. metaphors and similes.

-- Children are beginning to be able to decide which of their own experiences and knowledge are useful in understanding feelings, thoughts and motives and which are not. - Infer characters' feelings, thoughts and motives from their actions and justify their inferences with evidence - Children can infer a character's feelings, thoughts and motives from their actions. - Justify opinions and elaborate by referring to the text e.g. using point, evidence and explanation - They can identify the words and phrases that are useful as evidence for their inferences. - Explore, recognise and use the terms metaphor, simile and imagery

-- Children are able to decide which of their own experiences and knowledge are useful in understanding feelings, thoughts and motives and which are not. - They are able to use words and phrases from different parts of the text as evidence for their inferences. - Explore and recognise the terms: personification, metaphor, analogy, style and effect - Provide justified reasons for views - Infer characters' feelings, thoughts and motives from their action and justifying their opinion using: point, evidence, explanation. - Compare characters within and across texts - Recognise themes within and across texts: hope, survival, fortune, peace
+Understanding and Questioning The children understand that there are questions they can ask where the answer will be in the text (Thin questions - Right Here) and questions where the answer is in the text but needs more thought and possibly more than one answer (Thick questions - Think and Search).
+The children begin to ask questions about a longer text e.g. what the main idea is and identify some of the details that contribute to this.
+The children can ask deeper questions about a text or a character using question stems.
+The children ask questions about a longer text e.g. what the main idea is and identify the details that contribute to this.
+The children can ask deeper questions with a wider range e.g. the intentions /purpose of the author.
+Use a Reading Journals to record on-going thoughts and opinions about a text Explore texts within a group and record reflections, discussing themes and deepening understanding.
+Justify opinions and elaborate by referring to the text using point, evidence, explanation Distinguish between fact and opinion Children are able to decide which of their own Making Connections Inference Children are beginning to be able to decide which of their own experiences and knowledge are useful in understanding feelings, thoughts and motives and which are not.
+Infer characters' feelings, thoughts and motives from their actions and justify their inferences with evidence Children can infer a character's feelings, thoughts and motives from their actions.
+Justify opinions and elaborate by referring to the text e.g. using point, evidence and explanation They can identify the words and phrases that are useful as evidence for their inferences.
+Explore, recognise and use the terms metaphor, simile and imagery Children are able to decide which of their own experiences and knowledge are useful in understanding feelings, thoughts and motives and which are not.
+They are able to use words and phrases from different parts of the text as evidence for their inferences.
+Explore and recognise the terms: personification, metaphor, analogy, style and effect Provide justified reasons for views Infer characters' feelings, thoughts and motives from their action and justifying their opinion using: point, evidence, explanation.
+Make comparisons within and across texts such as similar events in different books: Carrie's War and Goodnight Mr. Tom Compare texts written in different periods.
+Compare characters within and across texts Recognise themes within and across texts: hope, survival, fortune, peace